wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-auth-code.md

 ## Okta ASP.NET 4.x MVC Quickstart

-If you want a full, working example, head over to the [ASP.NET MVC example](https://github.com/oktadeveloper/okta-aspnet-mvc-example) repository.
+If you want a full, working example, head over to the [ASP.NET MVC example](https://github.com/oktadeveloper/okta-aspnet-mvc-example) repository and follow the instructions in that readme.

 ### Create a new project